tanrax/maza-ad-blocking/README.md

 ## DNSMASQ

 Unfortunately the hosts file does not support sub-domains (wildcards), which is necessary to correctly filter all DNS.
 You will need to install locally a server for that purpose, Maza supports the Dnsmasq format.
-Here's an example for OSX.
+Here's an example for macOS.

 ### 1 Install